asterics/AsTeRICS-Grid-Helper/README.md

 * Configure the `External speech service URL` with the IP/host where the API is running, port `5555`.
 If the speech service is running on the same computer, use `http://localhost:5555`.
 * Reload AsTeRICS Grid (`F5`)
 * Go to `Settings -> User settings -> Voice` and enable `Show all voices`
 * Verify that the additional voices are selectable and working.
-For the default `provider_pytts_playing` speech provider some voices like `<voice name>, pytts_playing` should be listed.

 #### Caching
 For speech providers with type "data", all generated speech data is automatically cached to the folder `speech/temp`.
 If you want to cache speech data for a whole AsTeRICS Grid configuration follow these steps: